KJ-VIVEK/Startup-code-STM32/README.md

     *C-startup code, transfers .data section from ROM to RAM.

 3. Linker file:
-    a> Contains different parts, which allow compiler to understand what code, where to put during execution b> Linker and Locator, together assign unique absolute address to different sections of output file by referring to address information mentioned in linker script c> It contains code and data memory address and size info d> Has its own format
+    - Contains different parts, which allow compiler to understand what code, where to put during execution
+    - Linker and Locator, together assign unique absolute address to different sections of output file by referring to address information mentioned in linker script
+    - It contains code and data memory address and size info
+    - Has its own format
-    e> It is applied during linking phase
+    - It is applied during linking phase

 4. Locator is used to merge different sections and assign address.